Code Enforcement

 Weeded Lot Information:

-A lot is in violation of the ordinance when the grass is 15 inches or more tall.
-When a violation is discovered, the property owner receives a written notice and has 15 days to mow the grass.
-If the grass is not mowed, City crews will mow the lot and the owner is then charged for the labor at a rate of $250 for the first hour and $100 for each additional hour.
+A property is considered in violation when the grass reaches a height of 15 inches or more.
+Once identified, the property owner receives a written notice and has 15 days to correct the issue.
+If the lawn remains uncut after that period, City crews will mow the property, and the owner is charged a minimum of $250 for the first hour of labor, plus $100 for each additional hour.
+Vacant lots are the most common offenders, along with right-of-way areas and strips between sidewalks and curbs, which are also the responsibility of the property owner to maintain.

 To report a violation or obtain more information about Statesville's weeded lot ordinance, please complete the Contact Us form below.